-You have heard this before: The people who say they are too busy to meditate are the people who need meditation the most.
-Well it’s true.
-Use your breath to bring yourself into your space, your body, your mind, and your true self.
+You may have heard this before: The people who say they are too busy to meditate are the ones who need meditation the most.
+The truth is that we could all use breathing basics to bring ourselves into our space, our bodies, your minds—back to our truest selves.
 Ancient yogis knew that breath was our primary source of prana, or life force.
 By becoming consciously aware of the breath and deepening it, they found that greatly expanded states of consciousness could be achieved.
 A couple of minutes a day, being still and aware of your breath, you can also tap into this.

 If you can, spend time outdoors.
 Breathe in the fresh air, sit quietly for a while, and contemplate the precious stillness, the beautifully awesome space that is our planet and feel a wave of gratitude for being alive and on this earth.